 There’s plenty of reasons why you would want and need your freezer to be running at optimum efficiency.
 Having a freezer that doesn’t use energy effectively is not only bad news for the environment but also for your utility bills.
 It’s also very easy to forget that when you buy a new freezer, the price of the unit isn’t the only financial commitment you’re making but you’re also committing to how much it costs to run.

-How to Calculate Your Freezer’s Energy Consumption
+How Do You Calculate Your Freezer’s Energy Consumption?

 Don’t let yourself get a nasty surprise when you invest in a new freezer.
 Calculate what it will mean to your bills before purchasing.
 Manufacturers will usually include how much energy the unit consumes in the product information, but if you want to calculate it yourself, this is how you do it: